Long-lived quasinormal modes in the Euler-Heisenberg electrodynamics: Quasinormal modes and late-time evolution of perturbations

 In our computations, the WKB method \cite{Schutz:1985km, Iyer:1986np, Konoplya:2003ii} with Padé approximants \cite{Matyjasek:2017psv} is employed solely to provide an initial guess for the quasinormal frequencies, which is then refined using the Frobenius (Leaver) method.
 This semi-analytic approach approximates the solution of the wave equation by matching asymptotic expansions near the potential peak, with Padé resummation improving the convergence for low-lying modes.
 This method has been widely used for finding QNMs and grey-body factors in numerous publications (see, for example \cite{Matyjasek:2021xfg, Kodama:2009bf, Malik:2023bxc, Malik:2024nhy, Konoplya:2005sy, Konoplya:2001ji, Bolokhov:2023ruj, Paul:2023eep, Lutfuoglu:2025hjy, Konoplya:2021ube, Dubinsky:2025fwv, Bolokhov:2025lnt}).
 While the method offers reasonable accuracy for moderate and high multipole numbers, especially in the eikonal regime, we refer the reader to \cite{Konoplya:2019hlu, Matyjasek:2017psv} for detailed descriptions and its range of applicability.
+When the field mass becomes so large that the effective potential no longer develops a peak, we iteratively use previously computed quasinormal frequencies as initial guesses for the modes at larger values of $\mu$.

+The configuration under consideration involves several parameters, including the charges $Q$ and $q$, the black-hole mass $M$, the multipole number $\ell$, the field mass $\mu$, and the nonlinearity parameter $a$.
+Providing exhaustive numerical data covering the full range of all these parameters would require substantial space.
+Therefore, for illustrative purposes, we select representative values of the black-hole parameters that adequately demonstrate the characteristic shifts in the quasinormal frequencies.
+Our main emphasis is placed on the dependence on the field mass $\mu$, since this parameter gives rise to the most interesting phenomena, such as quasi-resonances and the distinctive late-time behavior.

 For both neutral and charged fields, we observe the phenomenon of quasi-resonances: as $\mu$ increases, the damping rate $\mathrm{Im}(\omega)$ approaches zero at a certain critical mass, yielding arbitrarily long-lived modes, as shown in Figs.~\ref{fig:L1n0}-\ref{fig:L1n2}.